Zero Waste… or Darn Close!

 - Austin was the first city in Texas to adopt a Zero Waste Plan, and advocates are working with city officials to implement and enforce it.
 The next step will be expanding the city’s curbside composting program to cover all residents.

 - Dallas passed its Zero Waste Plan in 2013.
-The Dallas Zero Waste Alliance is working to accelerate a critical part of this process – getting recycling for apartments and condos by 2020.
+The Dallas Zero Waste Alliance helped accelerate a critical component of this plan in June 2018 – recycling for apartments and condos by 2020.
 We are now working to improve recycling access for all businesses, composting and diversion programs for food establishments, and changes to the residential bulk and brush collection program that would include composting organic matter.

 - Houston is working on a long-range plan for many city services, including waste and recycling, and advocates are urging city officials to include a Zero Waste Plan in this process.

-- San Antonio has implemented a new recycling program for apartments and a curbside composting program for residents as part of its “path to Zero Waste” approach.
+- San Antonio implemented a recycling program for all apartments and a curbside composting program for residents as part of its “path to Zero Waste” approach.

 - Our friends at Eco-Cycle in Boulder, CO have created a wonderful guide for implementing Zero Waste policies in your community.

 - Texas TakeBack is a resource for recycling almost anything, and a project of TCE Fund.

 - Do you have an environmental complaint about a landfill or other polluting facility?
 Visit these resources from the Texas Commission on Environmental Quality (TCEQ).